SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 #### 4.3.1 Primary Bragg Peak

 The dominant reflectivity maximum occurs precisely at λ/λ_B = 0.9996, corresponding to λ = 451.02 nm.
-The extremely close alignment with the theoretical prediction (λ/λ_B = 1.0, marked by the red dashed line) validates our numerical implementation.
+The extremely close alignment with the theoretical prediction (λ/λ_B = 1.0, marked by the red dashed line) validates my numerical implementation.

 #### 4.3.2 Higher-Order Bragg Peaks